auth0/docs/articles/authorization/guides/dashboard/view-role-users.md

 ---
 # View Users Assigned to Roles

 This guide will show you how to view the users assigned to a role using Auth0's Dashboard.
+This task can also be performed [using the Management API](/authorization/guides/api/view-role-users).
 Roles are used with the API Authorization Core feature set.

 <%= include('../_includes/_enable-authz-core') %>